 - Population: 9162 (Balgownie/Tarrawanna/Fernhill)

 - Highlight: 32% of households are made up of couples with children

-- Housing: 69% of households were purchasing or fully owned their home
+- Housing: 69% of households own their home

 Whether you’re looking for a cottage or larger houses, or you’re interested in giving the kids space they need to roam in the yard, there’s plenty of choice for buying and selling property in Balgownie.
 The suburb is famous for its village lifestyle and escarpment backdrop while being a short drive from Wollongong and major transport routes.